 Little Tokyo in Ho Chi Minh City

 Are you a follower of the gastronomy of the country in the Rising Sun?
-The famous Le Thanh Ton and Thai Van Lung streets like Little Tokyo in the heart of Saigon will satisfy you in one of their very calm and nice restaurants and cafes.
+The famous Le Thanh Ton and Thai Van Lung streets are like Little Tokyo in the heart of Saigon and will satisfy you in one of their very calm and nice restaurants and cafes.

 District 2 Thao Dien, young cosmopolitan district

 A little away from the bustle of the city centre, above the suburbs, the Thao Dien urban area in district 2 is known as the other district 1 of Saigon but ideally devoted to relaxation and well- to be.
 With its high standard villas, apartments and multifunctional complexes cradled in sumptuous vegetation, this recent agglomeration on the banks of the Saigon River has everything to offer a high standard of living.
 Tranquillity and green space, nice restaurants and shops, international schools and hospitals, good accessibility...
 This eastern part is a favourite place for expatriates coming with their families to Ho Chi Minh City.

 on 25 Nov, 2020